andsontan/xpiks/_posts/2016-02-27-third-stable-release.markdown

 - logs are now splitted to file-per-session
 - window size is saved and restored

+Although Xpiks now can correctly upload vectors with previews to Dreamstime, the latter sometimes fails to attach previews to vectors by itself.
+It's not a problem of Xpiks, because Dreamstime fails to do so even when uploading with FileZilla.

 Also Xpiks has Plugin API for building extensions now available.
 So separate developers can build their own extensions.

 <div class="download-link"><a href="{{ site.url }}/downloads">Download</a></div>